Future Business Strategies: How AI is Reshaping Organizational Success

 The term “artificial intelligence” was coined by computer scientist and emeritus Stanford

-other sentient beings.
-However, with the invention of computers, even small ones like
+sentient beings.
+However, with the invention of computers, even small ones like calculators,

-calculators, suddenly humanity had a new partner, some might say competitor, in the realm of reasoning.
-To be clear, most living humans have been using artificial intelligence most of their lives.
+suddenly humanity had a new partner, some might say competitor, in the realm of reasoning.
+As an AI keynote speaker, I often remind audiences that most professionals creating future

 • Marketing and Sales